HES-Capstone-dBio/dbio-protocol/README.md

 Upon submitting a request with well-formatted JSON, the requester should be presented with one of the following responses:
 - `200 Ok` - The resource object was created.
+- `403 Forbidden` - The creator specified by the creator's Ethereum public address does not have permission to write resources for the subject.
+Additionally, users are unable to write to their own records.
 - `404 Not Found` - No user with the specified email exists.
 - `500 Internal Server Error` - A resource with the same `creator_eth_address` and `resource_id` pair already exists.